Private Schools & Home Schooling

 - A report card or transcript from a community college or college, college distance learning program, or home-education correspondence school.

 You must contact your school division for additional information.
-However, contact information is available for all School Divisions.
+However, contact information is available for all School Divisions in the Virginia School Directories.

 - Compulsory Attendance and Home Instruction Related Statutes (PDF) – Effective July 1, 2017